gnugal314/aws-clf-c02-study-guide/aws-clf-c02-study-guide/templates/scenario_analysis.md

 ### Why This Is Correct

-Networking skills directly transfer to:

-* VPC
-* Route Tables
-* Transit Gateway
-* Direct Connect
+Traditional networking skills translate directly to AWS networking services.

 ---

 # Question 8

-## Question
+## Original Question

 A company wants to migrate their on-premises database to Amazon EC2.
 This database holds data that needs to be accessed quickly and requires high performance.
+Which EC2 instance type would be BEST suited for this scenario?

+### Correct Answer

+**Memory Optimized Instance**

 ### Business Problem